LANL-Seismoacoustics/pysac/docs/manual.md

 ## pysac.sactrace

-Object-oriented interface to the SAC file format.
+Contain the SACTrace class, which is the main user-facing interface to the SAC file format.

 The SACTrace object maintains consistency between SAC headers and manages header values in a user-friendly way.
 This includes some value-checking, native